jaso-public/cs764-sorter/README.md

 # CS764-sorter
 CS 764 class project for doing external sorts

+# Classes
+## Witness
+The witness class is designed to verify the correctness of the sorting algorithm by comparing a witness before sorting to a witness after sorting.
+### Class Constructor
+Its class constructor takes in a provider that it will obtain records from.
+It initializes the class' values, including the count (number of returned records), checksum, and the default sorted value of true.

+### next()
+The next method returns the next record from the provider or a null pointer if the next record does not exist.
+It also continuously computes the class' checksum value which is used when verifying the sort order between the lower and upper witness.
+This method keeps track of the number of duplicate records that were uncovered, and it changes the class' sorted value to false if two unsorted, consecutive records were ucovered.

+### getCount()
+This method returns the total number of records that have been returned by the class

+### getDuplicateCount()
+This method returns the total number of duplicates that the class has seen.

+### getChecksum()
+This method returns the class' computed checksum value that can be used to verify the validity between two witnesses

+### isSorted()
+This method returns a boolean value to display if the class was sorted or not.

+### writeStats(std::ostream& out, string name)
+This method will print out the class' statistics, including the count (number of records returned by the class), checksum, sorted, and duplicate count values.

+## TournamentPQ

 # Implemented Techniques
 ## Tournament Tree
 The tournament tree can be seen within the TournamentPQ.cpp and TournamentPQ.h files located within the ./src directory